 Yes, it is possible if you are writing a long essay (more than three pages) because you will generally need to present more background details to introduce the topic better.
 If you are writing a short essay, your introduction will typically take only one paragraph.

 Yes, you can start your essay with a question.
-As we mentioned in our article, there are even different types of questions you can use.
-But keep in mind that this way of starting an essay is considered a cliche and many teachers advise against it.
+As we mentioned in our article, you can use different types of questions.
+But remember that starting an essay this way is considered a cliche, and many teachers advise against it.

 It is not recommended to start with a dictionary-like definition.
 It won’t provide any value in terms of your creativity and insight.
 But, you can start with a funny or puzzling definition that aims to make the reader smile or get curious.